5 Important Things To Do When You Feel Spiritually Dry

 Have you ever been on a four-bottle walk?

-You might ask, what does a four-bottle walk has to do with being spiritually stuck in a dry place?
-Well, more than you think!
+You might wonder what a four-bottle walk has to do with being spiritually stuck in a dry place.
+Well, more than you might think!

-Our walks were so interesting and educational as we trekked in and around many places I had read about in my bible.
+Our walks were fascinating and educational as we trekked in and around places I had only ever read about in my Bible.
 Walking on holy ground, so to speak.
-But they were also unbearably hot and hard and not for the faint of heart.
-In fact, I would often, after a very hot long totally fascinating, and exhausting day, get into the shower fully dressed just so I could peel off my clothes and wash them all in one step!
+But they were also unbearably hot and demanding and not for the faint of heart.
+In fact, after a long, totally fascinating, and exhausting day, I would sometimes step into the shower fully dressed, just so I could peel off my clothes and wash them all in one step!

-It did not take me long to figure out just what kind of “wee little walk” was ahead of us by the number of water bottles we were to carry!
+It did not take me long to figure out just what kind of walk was ahead of us by the number of water bottles we were asked to carry.

-Despite the oppressive heat, it was a life-changing trip.
-We were actually learning the most incredible truths as we visited many biblical historical sites, even though we were wearing washcloths on our heads and carrying frozen water bottles in inconspicuous places!
+Despite the heat, it was a life-changing trip.
+We were learning the most incredible truths as we visited biblical and historical sites, even while wearing washcloths on our heads and carrying frozen water bottles in very inconspicuous places!

-Walking through the holy land’s dry, rocky places in the heat of summer can teach us a lot about being stuck in a dry spiritual place, how to persevere through those times, and how to come out victorious!
+Walking through the dry, rocky places of the Holy Land in the heat of summer taught me a great deal about being stuck in a spiritually dry place, how to persevere through those times, and how to come out the other side victorious.

-In times when we are stuck in spiritually dry places, we need a constant supply of Living Water.
-We need to be connected to the Giver of Life and be bathed by His Living Water.
+When we find ourselves stuck in a spiritually dry place, we need a constant supply of Living Water.
+We need to stay connected to the Giver of Life and be refreshed and sustained by His presence.

-In other words, we need to stay connected to God and His word.
-It is the time to press in hard to the Holy Spirit and ask Him to supply us with understanding, comfort, and the presence of God.
+In other words, we need to stay close to God and His Word.
+These are the times to press in hard to the Holy Spirit and ask Him for understanding, comfort, and the nearness of God.

 Listen To The Teacher

-When we were traveling narrow mountain roads and standing on the edges of high precipices to take in expansive views of places like the Sea of Galilee or the Valley of Megiddo, it was very important to listen to and follow our teacher.
-Getting off the path could be deadly!
+When we were traveling narrow mountain roads and standing on the edges of high precipices to take in sweeping views of the Sea of Galilee or the Valley of Megiddo, it was absolutely essential that we listen to and follow our teacher closely.
+Getting off the path could be deadly.

-One time, when we were up in the Golan Heights, our teacher warned us not to stray from the path because there were still active minefields all around us.
-Such a beautiful place, but again, deadly.
-We all stayed very close to our teacher on that particular outing.
+One morning up in the Golan Heights, our teacher warned us not to stray from the path because there were still active minefields all around us.
+It was a breathtaking and beautiful place, but also a dangerous one.
+We all stayed very close to her on that particular outing.

-When we are facing dry times in our lives, we need to double our efforts to listen to Jesus.
-Follow Him and stay close to His word.
-It’s in these dry times that we are not only tested but tempted.
+In spiritually dry seasons, we need to double our efforts to listen to Jesus.
+Follow Him closely and stay anchored in His Word.
+Dry times are not only times of testing but of temptation, too.

-Staying off the path that God has laid out for us in His word can be deadly!
-It is vital to stay close to Jesus and not stray away.
+Wandering off the path God has laid out for us in His Word can be spiritually dangerous.
+Stay close to Jesus.
+Don’t stray.

 Things Are Easier In Numbers

-The support of our Israel study group helped all of us at one time or another.
+The support from our Israel study group helped each of us at one point or another.

 I remember one time in particular.
-We were climbing a very steep path, and some strong young men in the group formed a human chain that the rest of us used as a railing to keep us from slipping as we climbed to the next level of terrain and the path before us.
+We were climbing a very steep path, and some of the stronger young men in our group formed a human chain that the rest of us used as a railing to keep from slipping as we made our way up to the next level of terrain.

-In hard times, we need to count on others.
-Life is easier when we have others to support us, pray for us, and walk through those dry, desert times with us.
+Hard times are easier when we have others to support us, pray for us, and walk alongside us through the dry, desert, and tough terrain of life.

 Keep Your Head Up

-Many of our “wee little walks” in Israel took us over very tough terrain.
+Many of our walks in Israel took us over very tough terrain.

-Even though we were careful where we walked, we kept our heads up and took in all the wonders Israel had to offer.
+Even when we had to be careful where we stepped, we kept our heads up and took in all the wonders around us.

-We took the time to look around and see God in His creation.
+We took the time to look up and see God in His creation.

 Know That Victory Lies Ahead

-Even though many of our treks in Israel were hard, hot, and uncomfortable, they always ended in the most profound, life-changing ways.
-I learned so much, and my heart was deeply impacted and changed.
+Even though many of our treks in Israel were hard, hot, and uncomfortable, they always ended in the most profound and life-changing ways.
+I learned so much, and my heart was deeply impacted.

 I grew in big ways spiritually.
-Because I spent time in the dry places of Israel, I can share this with you today.
+And because I spent time in those dry places of Israel, I am able to share all of this with you today.

-Spiritually dry places lead to victory!
-When we go through them, we are almost always elevated to a higher understanding, grow in our maturity, and enter into a more intimate relationship with the Lord, if we persevere and cling to Jesus as we walk the paths of the dry places.
+Spiritually dry places lead to victory.
+When we walk through them, clinging to Jesus and pressing on in faith, we are almost always elevated to a higher understanding, grow in our maturity, and enter into a more intimate relationship with the Lord.

-It’s important to remember that we will take spiritual “wee little walks” in dry places in our time on this earth.
-Because it’s a four-bottle life!
+We will all take spiritual “wee little walks” through dry places during our time on this earth.
+Because it really is a four-bottle life.

 This scripture might help you this week…